leonstafford/CLarity/README.md

  - cross-platform portability, especially OpenBSD
  - lightweight
  - purported benefits in rapid prototyping and automated testing
- - to keep life interesting and learn
+ - to keep life interesting and learn some useful tools

 ### License & Contributing